-Olivia Drlik is a sophomore at the University of Michigan studying Gender and Health and Psychology.
+Olivia Drlik is a junior at the University of Michigan majoring in Gender & Health.
 She is interested in research about social experiences, particularly the social experiences of women, as this greatly impacts women’s health and well-being.
 Olivia believes that research in this area contributes to crucial knowledge for practicing nurse midwives, and all medical professionals.
-She hopes to attend nursing school and obtain a graduate degree in midwifery.
+She plans to pursue a nurse-midwife career (CNM).

 Riley Marshall is a senior at the University of Michigan, triple majoring in Psychology, Sociology, and Gender & Health.
 She is currently working on her thesis, which is focused on the mistreatment of individuals in hospital settings.
 She plans to apply to graduate school for a PhD in Psychology.